 Question: Can states close roads or restrict driving during bad weather (state of emergency)?
 If so, would your car insurance pay if you were to drive and be in an accident?

 Answer: Yes, states can restrict the use of roads during severe weather and even ticket you for being out on closed roadways.
-As for car insurance, it normally covers accidents due to drivers’ negligence, whether it’s running a red light or driving – and crashing -- during a snow storm or other severe weather.
+As for car insurance, it normally covers accidents due to drivers’ negligence or bad decision making, whether it’s running a red light or driving -- and crashing -- during a snow storm or other severe weather.

 Rules of your state